 While the rule may seem arbitrary, there is actually very good reasoning behind it.
 If, for example, something goes wrong with one meal (like food poisoning). the other pilot will not have been affected and can take over duties.

-2- Weird black triangle in aircraft cabin !
+2- Weird black triangle in an aircraft cabin!

 Windows aren’t there just to give passengers a good view – they are also a safety feature.

-If the crew believe there is an issue with a wing - such as a problem with the flaps, the slats or even the engines - looking out of the window may be the best way to check.
-And to do that they will head to the seat with the clearest view of the wing , usually marked by a small black triangle on the wall.
+If the crew believes there is an issue with a wing - such as a problem with the flaps, the slats or even the engines - looking out of the window may be the best way to check.
+And to do that they will head to the seat with the clearest view of the wing, usually marked by a small black triangle on the wall.

 3- The bleed hole :